sandbox-quantum/Tangelo/README.rst

 If you use Tangelo in your research, please cite:

-[TODO: this is a placeholder for our Tangelo paper, to be written and put on arxiv in October]
+[TODO: Placeholder Tangelo for arXiv paper]

 © Good Chemistry Company 2021.
 This software is released under the Apache Software License version 2.0.